 No. All VA benefits are non-taxable.
 This includes VA Educational Workstudy monies earned.

 Why aren't some of the courses I'm registered in not certified, but they're in my educational plan?

 For specific reasons, please see a VRC staff on why they were not certified.
-Some of the common reasons are found in the General Information Sheet
+Another reason may be found in the

 Why can't I pursue two majors or two degrees?

-The RSCCD catalog does not offer dual degrees although you can pursue dual degrees side by side.
+The SAC catalog does not offer dual degrees although you can pursue dual degrees side by side.
 Since it is not specifically on the RSCCD catalog, the VA will not approve 2 majors even for transfer programs for payment purposes.
 You can pursue two goals, but the Certifying Official at SAC will only certify courses for one goal that you declare on your Purple Form and Educational plan.
-We would advise that you pursue one goal at a time.
-However, the State Approving Agency has allowed certification of additional certificate programs as long as it falls under the same A.A. or A.S. degree a student is pursuing.
-That would be the only exception.
+You can always change programs for each term, but you can only take courses applicable for only one goal at a time.
+VRAP students are an exception.
+Please see the VRC staff for further clarification.

 What do I do if I owe the VA money?